As of 2024, 545 terms, but just 30% (approx.) with definitions!

 Central dogma

 This is a long entry.
-Coined by F. Crick, first in 1958 and then again in 1970, the central Dogma was concerned with how information moves between informational molecules in organisms.
+Coined by F. Crick, first in 1958 and defended and clarified by Crick in 1970, the central Dogma was concerned with how biological sequence information moves between informational molecules in organisms.
 In the 1958 paper he distinguished between all possible pathways versus the permissible pathways of information flow between DNA, RNA, and protein.
 Crick concluded that once information was transferred from nucleic acid (DNA or RNA) to protein it could not flow back to nucleic acids — thus, from protein back to RNA or from protein back to DNA, these are the only nonpermissible pathways.
 Why are these two pathways not permissible?
 Because there is no inheritance of acquired traits.
 Changes to proteins during the lifetime of an organism cannot be communicated back to the sequence information in RNA or DNA.

 Here’s what Crick wrote in 1958 (p.
 153):